 Tigh na Caora has one of the finest positions you could wish for.
 It nestles into the wooded hillside facing west, above the southern end of Loch Tuath on the Isle of Mull’s west coast.
 It has outstanding views and is set well back above the road.
 This characterful family home has a really welcoming feel that keeps guests returning every year.

-After driving along the beautiful shoreline of Loch na Keal, on your way to Tigh na Caora, you reach the area known as Ulva Ferry.
-This unspoilt region of the island, dotted with habitations, has an otherworldly feel, with a mix of moorland, rocky coastline and terraced hills, providing a beautiful backdrop and sanctuary for wildlife.
+After driving along the beautiful shoreline of Loch na Keal on your way to Tigh na Caora, you reach the area known as Ulva Ferry.
+This unspoilt region of the island, dotted with habitations, has an other-worldly feel, with a mix of moorland, rocky coastline and terraced hills that provide a beautiful backdrop and sanctuary for wildlife.
 The final approach to the house is via an old drover's road, though delightful Atlantic oak woods.
 This setting shows off the Isle of Mull at its very best.

 Tigh na Caora is a detached stone cottage with a large lawned garden to the front, with views over fields toward the sea.
 There is parking at the rear.
 The house has been owned by the same family for decades and retains lots of features and quirks that characterise an older property, making it feel very much like a family home.
 This, coupled with the wonderful tranquil setting, makes this a really special, peaceful place to spend a week or so.

 Entering the house, there is a spacious hall with lots of room for coats and shoes.
 A few steps lead from this floor level down to the other rooms on the ground floor.
 The kitchen in Tigh na Caora is a lovely hub of the home, filled with lots of natural light and is always warm and cosy thanks to the Aga (there’s also a handy electric hob, too).
 A large dining table makes a lovely focal point for evening meals, and you will find a good range of tableware and pots and pans to use.